Carillion: Actions against KPMG

 Also in January 2019, the FRC opened a second investigation into how KPMG audited Carillion's accounts; the FRC's initial investigation report was delivered to KPMG in February 2021.
-In May 2020, it was reported that the Official Receiver was preparing to sue KPMG for £250m over alleged negligence in its audits of Carillion.
+In May 2020, it was reported that the Official Receiver was preparing to sue KPMG for £250M over alleged negligence in its audits of Carillion.
 In May 2021, the liquidator secured funding for this legal action, with speculation about the likely damages claim rising to as much as £2 billion.
 The Official Receiver's formal claim against KPMG was lodged on 19 November 2021, potentially one of the biggest claims ever made against a UK accountancy firm.
 In February 2022, Sky News reported the Official Receiver's claim would be in the range of £1bn-£1.5bn, with one source suggesting around £1.2bn.
-The OR's negligence claim focuses on the value of major contracts which were not properly accounted for in audits in 2014, 2015 and 2016, resulting in misstatements in excess of £800m within Carillion's financial reports.
+The OR's negligence claim focuses on the value of major contracts which were not properly accounted for in audits in 2014, 2015 and 2016, resulting in misstatements in excess of £800M within Carillion's financial reports.
 KPMG was said to have accepted management 'misstatements' for inflated revenue and understated cost positions at 20 projects including the Royal Liverpool Hospital, redevelopment of Bristol's Southmead Hospital, the Aberdeen Western Peripheral Route, and works at Gatwick and Stansted airports.
 The OR had received legal advice that KPMG was answerable to Carillion's creditors for a portion of their losses.
 KPMG said: "We believe this claim is without merit and we will robustly defend the case.
 Responsibility for the failure of Carillion lies solely with the company's board and management, who set the strategy and ran the business."
 In November 2022, the OR said: KPMG had "failed to respond" to Carillion allegations that it had failed to properly audit the accounting of 20 significant construction contracts.
 KPMG reiterated that Carillion's failure was solely the fault of the company's board and management.
-In February 2023, The Guardian reported that KPMG had settled the £1.3bn lawsuit brought by Carillion's liquidators; details of the settlement were not made public.
+In February 2023, The Guardian reported that KPMG had settled the £1.3 billion lawsuit brought by Carillion's liquidators; details of the settlement were not made public.

+In October 2023, the FRC fined KPMG £21 million for its mishandling of Carillion's accounts, saying it had failed to follow "the most basic and fundamental audit concepts" and an "unusually large number of breaches" had been found.
+For three years before the collapse Carillion was not subject to reliable audits.
+KPMG will also pay legal costs of about £5.3 million.
+The previous year a £14.4 million penalty was imposed on KPMG for providing misleading information to the regulator.